chieffancypants/angular-hotkeys/README.md

 - template should be configurable

-### Why I created this:
+### Why this is needed:
-I needed keyboard shortcuts for my application, but the other projects out there relied too heavily on HTML markup for those shortcuts.
+Other projects out there rely too heavily on HTML markup for keyboard shortcuts.
 For example:

 ```html
 <div class="player">